RohitBandaru/rohitbandaru.github.io/_posts/2021-08-14-Self-Supervised-Learning.md

 ## Scaling

-{% include figure.liquid loading="eager" path="assets/img/blog/self_supervised_learning/scaling.png" description="Performance of different self-supervised learning algorithms compared with supervised learning using ResNet50 https://arxiv.org/abs/2002.05709" width=500 %}
+{% include figure.liquid loading="eager" path="assets/img/blog/self_supervised_learning/scaling.png" description="Performance of different self-supervised learning algorithms compared with supervised learning using ResNet50 https://arxiv.org/abs/2002.05709" alt="SSL scaling" width=500 %}

 Self-supervised learning is often evaluated on ImageNet classification.
 The projection head is replaced with a linear layer.
 The network is then trained to classify ImageNet with the encoder weights frozen.
 The encodings learned with self-supervision must be useful enough for a linear layer to classify them.